DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 Check out [Weapons](<../../Documentation/Weapons/Weapons.md>) for a refresher on how weapons work in Relapse.

+#### Creating New Gun Information for the Shotgun

+The weapon system uses scriptable objects to store the more general information about guns like name, damage, fire rate.

 #### Create a New Script for The Shotgun

 This script should go in `_Scripts/Gun` and should be called something along the lines of 'Shotgun'.